| Latest News: |

 How well does your JMS recover?

-something in a database, and finally sends a reply message.
-Say the database crashed about two
+in a database, and finally sends a reply message.
+Say the database crashed about two hours ago and the

-hours ago and the application has burned through hundreds of messages, erroring out on each
+application has burned through hundreds of messages, erroring out on each message.
+So you fix the

-message.
-So you fix the database and everything is running fine again.
-But how do you recover
+database and everything is running fine again.
+But how do you recover all of those lost messages?

 The answer depends largely on which JMS provider you use.
-With DropboxMQ, you simply
+With DropboxMQ, you simply cd to

-cd to appropriate dropbox's error directory and
+the appropriate dropbox's error directory and

 mv * ../target/